-The user can switch between displayed parameters at any time during an active measurement or use the simulated analog needle view for assistance during tuning.
+The user can switch between displayed parameters and connected sensors at any time during an active measurement or use the simulated analog needle view for assistance during tuning.

-Log files saved by the OPM or data saved by a PM400 power meter can be loaded into the OPM Data Viewer for viewing or analysis.
+Log files saved by the OPM or data saved by a PM400 or PM5020 power meter can be loaded into the OPM Data Viewer for viewing or analysis.
 Additionally, the OPM provides statistics parameters to evaluate the results.

-The user can set the display language to English, German, or Chinese.
+The display language can be set to English, German, or Chinese.